 In recent years, the G7 has achieved many advances such as stabilising the financial markets, reforming international corporate taxation (especially for large digital corporations), containing AIDS, tuberculosis and malaria, strengthening women’s rights and combating climate change.
 Currently, the G7 is also involved in tackling the coronavirus pandemic, not least by distributing vaccine doses to developing countries and promoting global vaccine production.

-The G7 Summit is to be held in Germany for the seventh time in 2022.
+The G7 Summit was held in Germany for the seventh time in 2022.
 The G7 heads of state and government met for the first time under the German Presidency in Bonn on 16-17 July 1978.

 - 1985 G7 Summit in Bonn